Confused about Where To Use “Is / Are / Am / Was / Were” And “Has / Have / Had”? We Are Here To Help!

 Modal Verbs: When And How To Use Them

-At this time, do not worry too much about all these verb tenses.
-Each of them will be fully explained in the following sections, as when and how to utilize them.
+At this stage, don’t worry too much about mastering all these forms.
+They will be explained in detail in later sections, along with guidance on when and how to use them.

-The auxiliary verb in the present perfect is always has (for I, you, we, or they) or has (for he, she, it).
+• In the present perfect tense, the auxiliary verb is always have (for I, you, we, or they) or has (for he, she, it).

 Conclusion